Genga28/Business_on_Bot/README.md

 Chatbot application to do basic mathematical operations

 # Methods Used:

+I have Developed the ChatBot application using $ different methods

     - Using ChatterBot Framework
     - Using Python and streamlit Framework